 - How much you can realistically do

-To build an efficient and effective plan try out some of the tips below:
+To build an efficient and effective plan, try some of the tips below:

-These two factors are perfect signs on how to determine your first reputation management target.
+After looking into it yourself, you may have noticed that the results vary if a search query is slightly altered, John Smith vs. John D. Smith.
+These two factors are perfect to determine your first reputation management keyword target.
 For example, let’s say you’re a doctor named John Doe, with the following results:

 |Search term||Search volume||Search results characterization|

 |John D. Smith||2||Positive|

 |John Doe Smith||235||Mostly positive, one negative|